MuGdxy/GalDesigner/Documents/GalEngine.md

 We can use script to make game differently.

-For GalEngine, It need to run a script.
-There are stages of runing a script.

-- Initialize a script.
-- Enter the entryScriptState and set pre GameState.
-- Wait to next ScriptState.
-- Go next ScriptState.
-- Repeat
-- End or goto other Script.

-**The GameState will be keeped even if you change the script before you change this GameState.**

 The Scirpt is not synchronized with GalEngine.
 The Script tell GalEngine that what state we are, what nextStates we can go, the condition we go a nextState.
 And the GalEngine decide when go to nextState, go to nextState and so on.

 See more in [GalEngine.Script.md](/GalEngine.Script.md).